-Certificate: 39 semester credit hours
+Level I Certificate: 36 semester credit hours

-AAS Degree: 71-72 semester credit hours
+AAS Degree: 60 semester credit hours

-The certificate and AAS degree programs are designed to provide classroom and laboratory experiences on the proper use of hand tools, power tools, diagnostic testing equipment, and technical manuals in all phases of automotive maintenance, repair and diagnostics, including inspection, engine overhaul, electrical systems, fuel systems and fuel injection, brake systems, transmission and drive train systems (automatic and manual), suspension and steering systems, heating and air‐conditioning systems, and engine performance.
+The certificate and AAS degree programs in automotive technology are designed to provide classroom and laboratory experiences on the proper use of hand tools, power tools, diagnostic testing equipment, and technical manuals in all phases of automotive maintenance, repair, and diagnostics, including inspection, engine overhaul, electrical systems, fuel systems and fuel injection, brake systems, transmission and drive train systems (automatic and manual), suspension and steering systems, heating and air‐conditioning systems, and engine performance.
 The program is based on Automotive Service Excellence (ASE) standards and prepares the students for the ASE certification tests.
 Automotive Technology instructors are ASE Master Certified.
 The Automotive Program is certified by the National Automotive Technicians Education Foundation (NATEF.)

 Enrollment is open to new students at the beginning of the fall and spring semesters.